-Munchies are a well-known side effect of marijuana, industrial hemp’s close cousin, but will hemp-derived CBD cause munchies?
+Munchies are a well-known side effect of marijuana, industrial hemp’s close cousin, but does cbd make you hungry?
 CBD and appetite definitely have a working relationship, but it’s not as simple as the popular depiction of the munchies.
-In order to understand how CBD affects your diet, it helps to understand how CBD works and what the munchies really are.
+In order to understand how CBD affects your diet, it helps to understand how CBD works and what causes the munchies.

 Cannabidiol Is Not Marijuana

 While it has long been lumped in with its psychoactive cousin, industrial hemp and marijuana are different.
 Both are part of the cannabis genus and contain the same cannabinoids, but their composition is vastly different.
-Industrial hemp has less than 0.3% THC by weight, this is in comparison to marijuana which can have THC concentrations over 30%.
-This means primarily that CBD derived from industrial hemp won’t get you “high,” but it’s also related to the difference in how the two affect your appetite.
+Industrial hemp has less than 0.3% THC by weight; this is compared to marijuana, which can have THC concentrations over 30%.
+This means primarily that CBD derived from industrial hemp won’t get you “high,” but it’s also related to the difference in the THC vs. CBDappetite relationship.

 What Are the Munchies?

-The munchies are a sense of extreme hunger often cited by users of marijauna.
+The munchies are a sense of extreme hunger, often cited by users of marijuana.
 This is often portrayed in the media as a yearning for junk food like snack cakes and potato chips.
-It has also been erroneously portrayed as the same effect that fights nausea and loss of appetite in some chemotherapy patients.
+It has also been erroneously portrayed as the same effect that fights nausea and appetite loss in some chemotherapy patients.
 While the munchies may not hurt, the therapeutic effect is provided through several mechanisms.

-First, THC stimulates the production of ghrelin, a naturally occurring hormone that stimulates your hunger for fatty foods.
+But what causes the munchies?
+First, THC stimulates ghrelin production, a naturally occurring hormone that stimulates your hunger for fatty foods.
 While usually this hormone only spikes when your stomach is empty, THC causes it to release early, whether or not you have food in your stomach.

 CBD Can Still Affect Appetite